pgdogdev/docs/docs/features/load-balancer.md

 !!! note
     This is common with background jobs that get triggered after a row has been inserted by an HTTP controller.
-    The job queue is typically configured to read data from a replica which is a few milliseconds behind the primary and, unless specifically handled, result in a "record not found" error.
+    The job queue is often configured to read data from a replica, which is a few milliseconds behind the primary and, unless specifically handled, could run into "record not found" errors.

 ## Configuration